mh001/thereweare/coincontrol.md

 ```
 (Note for future upgrade: with 0.9.1 btc wallet, datadir must be specified in the command line, not in the config file)

 * peerunity-rc is started.
-In the debug window, Information tab, "On testnet" box is in checked state.
+In the debug window-> Information tab the "On testnet" box is in checked state.
 * peerunit-rc successfully syncs with the testnet.
 "D:\bin\peerunity-rc\testnet" subdirectory is created with downloaded block chain.

 ### start coin control